devarajvarsha/Expense-Tracker/README.md

 ## Demo

-You can try the demo of this application by [link to demo if available].
+You can try the demo of this application by https://devarajvarsha.github.io/Expense-Tracker/.

 ## Technologies Used